LincolnKoskela/Klondike/README.md

 clicking will draw card, else recycle, then `redraw()` the pileView
 - Made into Maven Project -> added `pom.xml`
 - Implemented Undo button
 - Sandboxing the project to explore around in javaFx and learn more.
-Running into some walls with FX.
+Running into some walls.

 ### (Dec 1 - 7, 2025)